An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Introduction

-In this work, we use statistical characterization by means of moments and cumulants to propose an extension of Hirsch's SSC method.
-We aim to develop a systematic and fast feature extraction method, useful to characterize pulse-form signals in a pattern-recognition task.
-Such signal forms are present in NMR (Nuclear Magnetic Resonance) \cite{Bauer84,Warren84,Baum85,Friedrich87,Kessler89,Freeman91,Geen91,Ding98,Freeman98,Siegel2004} or EPR (Electron Paramagnetic Resonance) \cite{Spindler2017} pulse techniques, MRI (Magnetic Resonance Imaging) \cite{Sutherland78,Hutchinson78,Bottomley87} procedures, radar applications \cite{Taylor2000, LHanning2018,Cho2018}, communication techniques \cite{Michael2002,Lin2005,Hao2009,Chattopadhyay2009,Mohapatra_Th2009,Mehra2010,Pal2012,Sharma2012,Balsells2012,Gandhi2013,Soto2013,Karar2014,Roy2015,Das2016,Yadav2019}, etc., where shaped-pulses methods are used to perform different actions.
-Therefore, a measurement of the pulse quality will permit correcting some deviation and then achieving an efficient technique.
-Besides, the lower operational cost for statistical algorithms is an advantage in implementing this method on a demanded processing control or in a low-performance embedded system.
-Such statistical characterization can be used as an efficient pre-processing stage of a simple ANN to complete the recognition procedure.
+In this work, we aim to develop a \emph{fast and systematic feature-extraction method} that facilitates the characterization of pulse-form signals for pattern recognition tasks.
+Such signal forms are used in NMR (Nuclear Magnetic Resonance) \cite{Bauer84, Warren84, Baum85, Friedrich87, Kessler89, Freeman91, Geen91, Ding98, Freeman98, Siegel2004} or EPR (Electron Paramagnetic Resonance) \cite{Spindler2017} pulse techniques, MRI (Magnetic Resonance Imaging) \cite{Sutherland78, Hutchinson78, Bottomley87} procedures, radar applications \cite{Taylor2000, LHanning2018, Cho2018}, and communication techniques \cite{Michael2002, Lin2005, Hao2009, Chattopadhyay2009, Mohapatra_Th2009, Mehra2010, Pal2012, Sharma2012, Balsells2012, Gandhi2013, Soto2013, Karar2014, Roy2015, Das2016, Yadav2019}, where shaped-pulse methods are used to perform various actions.
+In this way, using such a pulse characterization method, a pulse quality measurement can be obtained, which can be used to correct some deviations and achieve an efficient technique.
+Our approach will align with statistical characterization procedures, extending Hirsch's SSC method and employing moments and cumulants derived directly from the raw data.
+Such a statistical characterization strategy can be used as an efficient pre-processing stage for a simple ANN, using traditional ML algorithms, to complete the recognition procedure rather than a DL approach.
+Additionally, the lower operational cost of statistical algorithms that extract features directly from the pulse-like signal is an advantage for implementing this method in demanding processing control or in low-performance embedded systems.